top of page

 I am FREE.

 Healing the parts of yourself that got used to allowing negativity and poor behaviour from the people in your life is even more important than removing oneself from such situations.
 When you “befriend your triggers” and start to notice them you will see how those triggers point you to your own healing and guiding system.
+What used to be tolerable is no longer tolerable.
 Whatever you once allowed in your Life by living in or with enduring negativity or narcissism is obviously no longer "for you"!
+Your triggers are here to remind us that we are done bing who we used to be.
+Your triggers are here to tell you that YOU will take NO more!
+Or that something really needs to change.
+YOU need to change.
+For YOU.
+Your triggers are here to tell you that there are limits!

 When you start to sense that you are no longer able to respond in the calmest or most logical manner and start feeling “out of alignment” with your Self it may mean your triggers are starting to take over.
 Removing one Self from intensity of triggers is a healthy response.

+But, then what?
+Aside from leaning into "what feels good" in the moment mantras can help us maintain our intent and focus.
 Louise Hay used to affirm to her mind in times of inner duress the following mantra:

 All is well.